 Dr. Rezai earned his medical degree with honors from the University of Southern California and underwent neurosurgical training at New York University.
 He completed his subspecialty training in functional neurosurgery at the University of Toronto.
-He then joined the neurosurgical faculty at New York University Medical Center, becoming the director of the Center for Functional and Restorative Neurosurgery until January 2000, when he joined the faculty at the Cleveland Clinic Foundation.
-Dr. Rezai was the director of the Center for Neurological Restoration, as well as the Jane and Lee Seidman Chair in Functional Neurosurgery at the Cleveland Clinic until July 2009, when he joined the faculty at the Ohio State University (OSU) in Columbus, Ohio.
-At OSU, Dr. Rezai was the Associate Dean of Neuroscience and the Director of the Neurological Institute until November 2017, when he joined West Virginia University as the Executive Chair and Director of the Rockefeller Neuroscience Institute (RNI).
+He then joined the neurosurgical faculty at New York University Medical Center, becoming the director of the Center for Functional and Restorative Neurosurgery until 2000, when he joined the Cleveland Clinic.
+Dr. Rezai was the director of the Center for Neurological Restoration, as well as the Jane and Lee Seidman Chair in Functional Neurosurgery at the Cleveland Clinic.
+In 2009, Dr. Rezai joined the faculty at the Ohio State University (OSU) in Columbus, Ohio.
+At OSU, Dr. Rezai was the Associate Dean of Neuroscience and the Director of the Neurological Institute until 2017, when he joined West Virginia University as the Executive Chair of the new Rockefeller Neuroscience Institute (RNI).
 Since taking the helm in 2017, the RNI has grown to five departments with 180 faculty and over 1,100 team members, providing an integrated neurological and mental health care model across WV and surrounding states.
 The Institute’s 27 telestroke and 21 telepsychiatry partners provide care for remote areas across Appalachia.

-A board-certified neurosurgeon, Dr. Rezai’s clinical areas of expertise are functional neurosurgery and the neurosurgical management of patients with Parkinson’s disease, tremor, chronic pain, brain injuries, anxiety disorders and Alzheimer’s disease.
-Dr. Rezai was named one of the best doctors in America in Castle and Connolly’s Guide to America’s Top Doctors for 18 consecutive years from 2001-2019.
+A board-certified neurosurgeon, Dr. Rezai’s clinical areas of expertise are functional neurosurgery and the neurosurgical management of patients with Parkinson’s disease, tremor, chronic pain, brain injuries, addiction and Alzheimer’s disease.
+Dr. Rezai was named one of the best doctors in America in Castle Connolly’s Guide to America’s Top Doctors for 20 consecutive years from 2001-2021.